Under New Ownership

 When To Climb

 Generally the best conditions for climbing Kings Peak occur from June through September, depending on snow and weather conditions.
-It is certainly climbable any time of year however winter ascents will require skis, lots of warm clothing, a liberal dose of spare time and a love for self inflicted torture!
+It is certainly climbable any time of year however mid-winter ascents will require skis, lots of warm clothing, a liberal dose of spare time and a love for sub-zero temperatures and hurricane force winds!

 Camping can be found at any of the trailheads without charge and there is no red tape.
 Camping is also available at any of the lakes on the flanks of the peak.
 Water can be found in abundance in all the basins on all sides of the mountain.
 Many people camp at one of the many ponds and tarns north of Gunsight Pass on the Henry's Fork approach or around treeline on the Yellowstone Creek approach.
 Practice Leave No Trace policies!